scope-lab-vu/F1-10-cars/README.md

-# F1-10-cars
+# Experiments with F1-10 cars

-#Introduction
+# Introduction

  This repository includes the controllers working with the f1/10 simulator and the physical car.
 The code here is cloned from [patricks f1/10 repo](https://github.com/pmusau17/Platooning-F1Tenth).
 Kindly refer to his repository if new controllers are required for the cars.

 # F1-10 Simulator Build and Run